-The Open Dental installer uses MySQL 5.5, however we do support MySQL version 5.6.
+New installations of the Open Dental Trial Version use MariaDB.
+Existing Open Dental installations may be using MySQL 5.5, however we recommend upgrading to MariaDB 10.5.
 If you choose to upgrade from MySQL 5.5. to MySQL 5.6, there is a process you should follow to prevent issues.
 These instructions are intended for IT professionals with MySQL experience.

-We recommend updating to the 64-bit version of MySQL 5.6.
+We recommend updating to the 64-bit version of MariaDB 10.5, however some offices had already upgraded their databases to MySQL 5.6.
 There are several 'behind the scenes' changes with MySQL 5.6 that tend to make it more efficient than MySQL 5.5.
 The 64-bit version can also better utilize the processor and memory of the server, making the Open Dental experience more consistent for large offices.

 Upgrade to MySQL 5.6 64-bit:

 Note: We recommend Updating

 Open Dental to the latest stable version prior to upgrading to MySQL 5.6